 Welcome

 Peter Kery is a graphic and visual designer, educator, web designer, and web developer.
-He is currently Assistant Professor at the College of Arts and Sciences at the University of the District of Columbia.
+He is currently Assistant Professor at the College of Arts and Sciences at the University of the District of Columbia and teaches adjunct at George Mason University in Fairfax, VA.
 Peter has resolved a variety of visual communication projects for corporate, retail, transportation, academic, industrial and non-profit organizations.
 His work encompasses visual problem solving in branding and visual identities, website design and development, posters, cover and publication designs, as well as environmental graphics.
-Latest professional work includes visual content development and consulting directed at litigation audiences while working closely with legal teams and consultants to brand and visually communicate clear objectives and direction of the legal process.
+Latest professional work includes visual content development and consulting directed at litigation audiences while working closely with legal teams and consultants to brand and visually communicate objectives and direction of the legal process.

 Professional Work